What is an Actual Balance vs. an Available Balance?

 Your available balance is the balance used to determine when your account is overdrawn.
 It is very important to understand that you may still overdraw your account even though the available balance appears to show there are sufficient funds to cover a transaction that you want to make.
 This is because your available balance may not reflect all outstanding checks and automatic bill payments that you have authorized, or other outstanding transactions that have not been paid from your account.

 The best way to know how much money you have and avoid paying overdraft fees is to record and track all of your transactions closely.
+At Members Exchange Credit Union, our overdraft protection plans are designed to support you when life gets complicated.
 If you ever have questions regarding specific transactions or account information, please contact us.